 As part of Community’s evidence, we laid out the main routes to decarbonisation and the role of the steel industry in this.

 The evidence made clear that long-term sustainability requires new industrial strategies as well as strong government support.
 For a net-zero future, a plan for the UK’s steel industry is needed, with guidance from the government being critical in helping steel employers to take the next steps on the climate transition journey.

 We also highlighted the consequences of failing to invest in green steel, including potential mass job losses similar to that seen in Redcar in 2015.

-Community is the largest and leading union the steel sector with representation in all the major steel employers across the UK including Tata Steel, British Steel (Jingye), Liberty Steel, Celsa and smaller producers like Sheffield Forgemasters and Outokumpu, as well as downstream suppliers.
+Community is the largest and leading union in the steel sector, with representation in all the major steel employers across the UK, including Tata Steel, British Steel (Jingye), Liberty Steel, Celsa and smaller producers like Sheffield Forgemasters and Outokumpu, as well as downstream suppliers.